LET’S UNLOCK YOUR BENEFITS, TOGETHER.

 Between August 5, 1964, and May 7, 1975 (Vietnam War)

-At least 90 total days
+90 continuous days

 Less than 90 days if you were discharged for a service-connected disability

+When did you serve?
 The minimum active-duty service requirements depend on when you served.
+See below for a list of requirements.

 Between August 2, 1990, and the present (Gulf War period to present)